 Yale's PA Online program awards a Master of Medical Science (M.M.Sc.) and prepares graduates to seek licensure as physician assistants.
 The curriculum blends online classes with in-person learning experiences, with students required to complete clinical placements and attend three immersions on Yale's campus.Learn about the Yale PA Online curriculum here.

 Learn Online at Yale School of Medicine

 With classes delivered online, Yale PA Online offers students across the country the chance to attend the Yale School of Medicine (YSM) without relocating.
+View a list of participating states.
 PA Online students are fully integrated members of the Yale community, with access to the same resources as on-campus students, including YSM's medical library.
-Students also work closely with our award-winning, renowned faculty who are leading researchers and scholars in the field.
+Students also work closely with Yale faculty who are leading researchers and scholars.

 Students are required to apply their knowledge in real-world situations.
-Every student completes a full year of clinical rotations as well as immersions with cadaver dissection at Yale's state-of-the-art anatomy lab in New Haven.
+Every student completes 15-months of clinical rotations, as well as immersions with cadaver dissection at Yale's state-of-the-art anatomy lab in New Haven.
 Discover the Online Campus here.

 The goals of the online program are:

-- Goal #2: Amplify the impact of Yale on the health care field with an emphasis on patient care in medically underserved areas, as defined by HRSA, and leadership
+Goal #2: Amplify the impact of Yale on the health care field with an emphasis on patient care in medically underserved areas, as defined by the Health Resources and Services Administration, and leadership

 Goal #3: Improve pedagogy throughout the program with the use of innovative technology

 Goal #4: Educate individuals to integrate the clinical data that they obtain from their patient’s medical history, physical examination, and laboratory analysis in order to form a differential diagnosis, as well as assess and plan for the patient’s condition